-One question is always getting popped into my inbox , the question is: can VMware DPM lead to ESXi host memory ballooning? if yes, is there any way we can fine tune DPM to avoid the memory ballooning?
-I explained it whenever possible but when this question keeps popping up again and again, I thought its better to write one posts to give overview of the DPM, its memory demand metric and how memory ballooning relates to DPM.
+One question is always getting popped into my inbox , the question is: can vSphere DPM lead to ESXi host memory ballooning? if yes, is there any way we can fine tune vSphere DPM to avoid the memory ballooning?
+I explained it whenever possible but when this question keeps popping up again and again, I thought its better to write one posts to give overview of the vSphere DPM, its memory demand metric and how memory ballooning relates to DPM.

 I have divided this post in 3 parts as follows